How does Divorce Work in Arizona?

 - Control: You are in control of the process and all desicions, not a judge.

-- Versatility: You can choose to also work with a lawyer.
+- Versatility: You can choose to also work with a lawyer concurrently.

 Divorce mediation works best when spouses are able to communicate amicably.
 However, even spouses who are experiencing high levels of conflict can use mediation to successfully complete their divorce process.
 It is often the case that spouses are in very emotional different stages as mediation begins.
-The Aurit Center’s professional mediator’s help spouses in various stages and who are experiencing various levels of conflict.
+The Aurit Center’s professional mediators help spouses in various stages, who are experiencing various levels of conflict.

 Divorce mediation might be right for you when you want to:

-- Maintain an amicable relationship and void the conflict and emotional toll of a trial
+- Maintain an amicable relationship,avoiding the conflict and emotional toll of a trial.

 HELPFUL TIP: Mediation is successful when both spouses commit to the process.